Academic Catalog

 Program Outcomes

-A student who completes an associate degree in Family and Human Development will be able to
+A student who completes an associate degree in Family and Human Development will be able to do the following.

 • Students will understand the major theories of family and/or human development.